Wolfspeed: Incidents

-On October 13, 2022 a facilities electrician was electrocuted at the Wolfspeed Research Triangle Park in Durham, North Carolina.
+On October 13, 2022, a facilities electrician was electrocuted at the Wolfspeed Research Triangle Park in Durham, North Carolina.
 The incident sparked a state investigation into his death as well as public concern for the company's poor work safety record.

-In the past 10 years, state Department of Labor investigations into the company have uncovered 17 workplace safety violations, including six serious violations.
-It is worth noting that during this same time period, the Raleigh NC OSHA office completed over 5,400 investigations that resulted in one or more violations for hundreds of other local companies.
+State Department of Labor investigations into the company have uncovered 17 workplace safety violations between 2012 and 2023, including six serious violations.